 - Use descriptive wording for hyperlink text (e.g., “UVA Teaching Continuity” rather than “click here”).

-- Use built-in accessibility checkers for your documents:
+- Use built-in tools for structure and accessibility checkers for your documents:

-- Avoid creating PDF documents.
-Use HTML (e.g., placing content within LMS content pages).
-If you want a printable version (e. g., for a syllabus), attach a Word (preferred) or PDF document as a SECONDARY way to access the content.
+- When possible, avoid creating PDF documents.
+(Why?)
+Presenting content directly online (e.g., placing content within UVACollab/Canvas/Blackboard content pages) offers more flexibility, allowing the user to view the content in a manner best suited for them.
+If you want a printable version (e. g., for a syllabus), attach a protected Word (preferred) or PDF document as a SECONDARY way to access the content.

 Creating Course Content with UDL and Accessibility in Mind: